-- 1. You get a much better view of everything from a wide position.
+- You get a much better view of everything from a wide position.
 It also prevents you being caught inside on a sweep play or out-pattern pass. - 2.
 It is entirely appropriate to be six feet out of bounds, particularly if players are lined up close to the sideline.
 In goal line situations, you may want to be even wider. - 3.
-If a Team A player asks you whether he is on or off the line of scrimmage, inform him how he can use your signals to tell for himself.
-Do not say anything to the player that might cause him to move immediately prior to the snap.
-Do not answer questions like "Am I on/off the line?" with a yes/no response, since you may have misheard the question. § The fact that you are indicating the line with your foot and not using the off-the-line signal is sufficient to indicate to all concerned that the player nearest you is on the line.
-No separate signal is necessary or desirable.
+If a Team A player asks you whether they are on or off the line of scrimmage, inform them how they can use your signals to tell for themself.
+Do not say anything to the player that might cause them to move immediately prior to the snap.
+Do not answer questions like "Am I on/off the line?" with a yes/no response, since you may have misheard the question.
+The fact that you are indicating the line with your foot and not using the off-the-line signal [Sup1]2 is sufficient to indicate to all concerned that the player nearest you is on the line.
+No separate signal is necessary or desirable. - 4.
+If there is more than one receiver close to you off the line, you may optionally show the number by outstretching fingers at the end of your off-the-line signal [Sup1]. §